DenisaTerchescu/guitar-tuner/README.md

 For installing and running the project:

-To create the environment: python -m venv env   (only once)
+To create the env: python -m venv env   (only once)

 For starting the env: ./env/bin/activate